Updated: 2 days ago

 You may also like: 7 Best Restaurants with Pyramid Views

-2. Soak in the UNESCO World Heritage Site that is Old Cairo, for free.
+2. Soak in the UNESCO World Heritage Site that is Old Cairo.

 Islamic Cairo, Coptic Cairo, Moez Street, Khan el Khalili… all these points of interest come together to form Historic Cairo, which was deemed a World Heritage Site by UNESCO (to learn about Egypt’s other World Heritage Sites, head here).